France shootings: What the 'Merah video' contains

 "You also hear the victims' cries.

-"My feelings are those of any human being who sees horrible things."'French not Arabic'
+"My feelings are those of any human being who sees horrible things."

 Mr Tarrouche said the video also contained a mixture of religious songs, readings and Koranic verses.

 Speaking to Le Figaro newspaper, he said the USB stick had come in the post on Monday along with a letter dated Wednesday 21 March.

 The author of the letter, according to Zied Tarrouche, claimed the attacks in the name of al-Qaeda, writing in "passable French with lots of spelling mistakes".